stasiselectronics/BatteryBoost/Documentation/BatteryBoostA02TestProcedure.md

 4. Set the resistor to its highest resistance
 5. Measure equivalent resistance
 6. Calculate the output voltage that it would create

+Now that we know that we can create the voltages that we want (5:24) Volts, we can start giving the board some power.

+## Turning on the power

+Let's connect a bench top power supply set to 3.7 Volts and current limited to 0.150 mA.
+This is to keep the power supply from letting too much power into the board if there is any issue with the board.